Managing databases in Yandex StoreDoc

 -

-yandex_mdb_mongodb_databaseresource with the name of the database you want to delete. -
+yandex_mdb_mongodb_databaseresource with the name of the database you are deleting. -

 Make sure the settings are correct.